rahulhaque/compass-react-native/README.md

 # Compass React Native 🧭
-A simple compass app built with react-native.
+A simple compass app built with react-native solely for learning purpose.
 Expo version can be found [here](https://github.com/rahulhaque/compass-react-native-expo).
 This project is overall an example for anyone trying to work with sensors/magnetometer in react native.

 ## Description
 A very simple demonstration of how to use device's built in `Magnetometer` sensor to identify direction and calculate degree of angle.
 This app makes use of the below packages -